 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.

-¿A Bachelor of Engineering Science/Technology degree with a minimum 3 years of full-time study in a cognate discipline with credit average, awarded by an Australian university or a recognised overseas equivalent or
+A Bachelor of Engineering Science/Technology degree in Civil Engineering (or an identifiable major in Civil Engineering) with a minimum 3 years of full-time study with credit average, awarded by an Australian university or a recognised overseas equivalent;

-A non-accredited (under the Washington Accord) Bachelor of Engineering (Honours) degree with a minimum of 4 years of full-time study in a cognate discipline with credit average, awarded by an Australian university, or a recognised overseas equivalent
+A non-accredited (under the Washington Accord) Bachelor of Engineering (Honours) degree with a minimum of 4 years of full-time study in in Civil Engineering (or an identifiable major in Civil Engineering) with credit average, awarded by an Australian university, or a recognised overseas equivalent.

 Places will be allocated based on academic performance in the applicant undergraduate program.
 You may apply to enrol only in the stream (or discipline) which matches the stream (or discipline) in which you obtained your Bachelor's degree/s.
 This is stipulated by the regulations set by the accrediting professional body (EA).
 Places will be allocated based on academic performance in the applicant undergraduate program.
 You may apply to enrol only in the stream (or discipline) which matches the stream (or discipline) in which you obtained your Bachelor's degree/s.
 This is stipulated by the regulations set by the accrediting professional body (EA).